Mercedes-Benz NG: Overview

 The "New Generation" was supplied to a number of military organizations.
 As the Mercedes-Benz 1017, or 1017A, respectively, it was procured by the Bundeswehr as of 1977.
 The German Army originally intended to obtain up to 22,000 Mercedes-Benz 1017 and 1017A.
 However, at the same time, Daimler-Benz AG had received an order of about 18,000 U 1300 L (Unimog).
 This was protested, among others, by workers at Magirus-Deutz, leading to 7,000 Mercedes orders being replaced with units by that manufacturer (or its successor Iveco, respectively).
-The 1017 model designation stands for the maximum gross weight (10 tonnes) and the engine power (170 hp).
+The 1017 model designation stands for the maximum gross weight (10 tonnes) and the engine power (170 PS).
 Vehicles with selectable all-wheel drive are termed 1017A and carry the army designation "tmil gl" for "teilmilitarisiert geländegängig" (partially militarized, cross-country capable).
 The last vehicles were delivered in 1988 and many are currently still in service under the tactical designation of "LKW 5t tmil", or "5-Tonner" for short.